 2. Appears red

 Don’t be alarmed if your son’s penis looks quite red at the tip, this is usually the result of an irritation such as a nappy being left on for too long, rubbing from swimming shorts, or soap residue stuck in the foreskin.
 To prevent this, always be sure to rinse your son’s penis carefully (or show him how to do it, once old enough), change nappies regularly, or encourage them to wear undies under shorts and pants and change out of their swimmers (if toilet trained).
 Another cause of a red penis is balanitis, an infection which might also give them urination pain.
-Topical creams and warm baths can help with this, but best to speak to your doctor first if you suspect it might be this.
+Topical creams and warm baths can help with this, but it’s best to speak to your doctor first if you suspect it.

 3. Itchy or a rash

 If your son comes out in a rash on the penis, or complains of it being itchy and tries to scratch it more than usual it’s best to investigate.
 It could be anything from a tick or fleas, to a simple heat rash or irritation caused by body lotions, washing detergent or outdoor plants which might go away by itself or require you to use topical products.
 Little boys tend to not have the cleanest of hands, and once toilet trained they’ll be doing a lot of hand to penis contact, so try and encourage them to wash their hands regularly and see your doctor if the itch or rash doesn’t go away.